chrede88/L1nkrTemplate/README.md

 ## Installation

 1) Use this template by pressing `Use this template`. **Don't fork this repository!**
 2) Wait 20s-30s and update the page.
-The files in your repo are getting populated.
+The `Clean Template` workflow will run automatically, creating/poplutating files based on your Github user.
-3) Add a LICENSE to your repo.
+3) Add a LICENSE to your repository.
 4) Clone your version of the template to your local computer:
 ```shell
 git clone https://github.com/<username>/<reponame>
 ```
-5) Change the module name to match your github repo in `go.mod`.
-6) Modify `config/_default/hugo.yaml` and `config/_default/params.yaml` according to the configuration below.
+5) Modify `config/_default/hugo.yaml` and `config/_default/params.yaml` according to your needs.
+Find more info on the theme [wiki](https://github.com/chrede88/L1nkr/wiki/Configuration).
-7) All images are stored in the `assets/` folder.
-You can group in subfolders if you like.
-8) Build a local version of your site by executing `hugo server`.
+6) Build a local version of your site by executing `hugo server`, at the root of the repository.
 You can see the site by navigating to `localhost:1313` (actual URL will be outputted in the CLI) in a browser.
-9) Add a new `icon.png` file to update the favicon.
-The png file should be 512px by 512px in size.

 ---